We designed Lightform Creator to use a simple and intuitive workflow to create amazing projected AR content.

 spacebar workspace.
 All content is created inside of the artboard and its size is determined by the resolution of the projector during the scan.

-To change the resolution of the artboard, take a new scan at the desired resolution.
-The current content will stay in place after the new scan.
 You can place content outside of the artboard but any part of the content not inside the artboard will not be visible when published.

-We intentionally chose not to hide any tools within drop down menus.
+We intentionally chose not to hide any tools within drop-down menus.
 Instead, the toolbar dynamically changes to reveal the allowed operations at any given time.

 If you would like to return to the default mode (i.e., switch away from a particular masking tool you've selected) press